 Sunflowers Are Edible

 Sunflowers produce edible seeds that may be harvested at the end of each flowerhead's life and eaten either raw or roasted.
-These seeds attract birds and squirrels, which are uninterested in black-eyed Susans.
+Although many bird species relish the seeds of black-eyed Susans, these seeds aren't palatable to people.

-Seeds can be harvested by cutting off the flowerheads once the backs have turned from green to yellow and letting them dry out in a dry, warm place.
+Sunflower seeds can be harvested by cutting off the flowerheads once the backs have turned from green to yellow and letting them dry out in a dry, warm place.
 The yellow petal-like florets on sunflowers are also edible and may be eaten raw as a garnish.
-Rudbeckia hirta is not only inedible, but it may be poisonous to livestock such as sheep, pigs and cattle.

 Black-Eyed Susans Tolerate Wind